-Fiber in products is the key to proper microflora: if you feed beneficial bacteria, they become stronger and independently displace those who harm you (fungal microorganisms and parasites).
+The fiber in products is the key to proper microflora: if you feed beneficial bacteria, they become stronger and independently displace those who harm you (fungal microorganisms and parasites).

 Fiber gives a long saturation, helping us not to overeat.
-If you eat a high-calorie white bun, the fiber content of which tends to zero, then despite all these calories, in an hour you will be hungry again!
-If the bun is at least wholegrain, and with it you eat a couple of carrots, then the feeling of satiety will stay with you longer.
+If you eat a high-calorie white bun, the fiber content of which tends to be zero, then despite all these calories, in an hour you will be hungry again!
+If the bun is at least wholegrain, and with it, you eat a couple of carrots, then the feeling of satiety will stay with you longer.

-Fiber in the diet is necessary to ensure that the intestines are emptied in time (prevents constipation).
+The fiber in the diet is necessary to ensure that the intestines are emptied in time (prevents constipation).

 Fiber is divided into soluble and insoluble.
 As a rule, one product contains both types of fiber at the same time.

-Which foods contain the most fiber.
+Which foods contain the most fiber?
 About the benefits of fiber and 7 ways to add to your diet.

-For a healthy diet, the best sources of fiber (in descending order) are vegetables, seeds and seeds, greens, legumes, nuts, fruits (in reasonable quantities), whole grains.
+For a healthy diet, the best sources of fiber (in descending order) are vegetables, seeds and seeds, greens, legumes, nuts, fruits (in reasonable quantities), and whole grains.